Kitchen Sink Chopped Salad

 This Kitchen Sink Chopped Salad is packed full of refreshing ingredients!
-It’s the perfect side or entree salad to which you can substitute whatever tickles your fancy.
+It’s a versatile salad in which you can substitute whatever tickles your fancy.

-Totally versatile, add rows of your favorite salad add ins, shake up the cheese and top with your favorite salad dressing when you make your version of this tasty Chopped Salad Recipe!
+Gorgeous, colorful and adaptable, add rows of your favorite salad add-ins, shake up the cheese and top with your favorite salad dressing when you make your version of this tasty Chopped Salad Recipe!